NateGMackie/professional/Documentation Style Guide.md

   - Correct: "User-friendly interface"
   - Incorrect: "User friendly interface"

+- **Em dash (—):** Use for breaks in thought, emphasis, or interruptions.
+Do **not** use spaces on either side.
+  - Correct: "This step is important—don’t skip it."
+  - Incorrect: "This step is important — don’t skip it."

+- **En dash (–):** Use for numeric ranges and spatial/relational pairings.
+Do **not** use spaces.
+  - Correct: "Pages 10–12"
+  - Correct: "New York–London flight"
+  - Incorrect: "Pages 10 - 12"
+  - Incorrect: "New York - London flight"

 - **Capitalization:** Capitalize proper nouns, product names, trademarks, and official titles.
   - Correct: "Microsoft Excel"
   - Incorrect: "microsoft excel"